aseldawy/CS167/remote-access.md

     ```
     Make sure to replace `[csusername]` with your CS username and `class-###` with your machine name.
 You should be able to log in to your CS167 machine without asking for a password.

-## Part V: Provide shortcut to access your CS167 machine
+## Part VI: Provide shortcut to access your CS167 machine
 On your local machine, edit the file `~/.ssh/config` (or create one if it does not exist), and add the following configuration to it.
 ```text
 Host cs167